RAGINIVENKET03/Extended_Euclidean/README.md

 Enter the second number:
 48
 The gcd of (60,48)= 12

-📂 Files
+## 📂 File Structure

-ExtendedEuclidian.java – Main class containing the logic for input handling and computing the GCD using recursion.
+- `ExtendedEuclidian.java` – Java class containing recursive implementation for computing GCD.

-✅ Features
+## ✅ Features

+- Accepts user input from console
-Recursive implementation
+- Recursive implementation

-Efficient integer division and remainder tracking

-Simple console input/output
+- Efficient and clean approach to GCD computation

+## 🔧 Requirements

+- Java 8 or higher
+- Command-line interface (CLI) for input/output

+---
+Feel free to fork the repo, improve the code, and submit pull requests! 💻✨